From the Notebooks of a Middle School Princess (novel)

 From the Notebooks of a Middle School Princess is a 2015 children's novel written and illustrated by Meg Cabot and a spinoff of the author's young adult fiction series, The Princess Diaries.
-The book, released on May 19, 2015 through Feiwel & Friends, is the first in the series of the same name From the Notebooks of a Middle School Princess.
+The book, released on May 19, 2015 through Feiwel & Friends, is the first in the series of the same name, From the Notebooks of a Middle School Princess.
 It follows Olivia, a biracial 12-year-old who finds out she is the paternal younger half-sister of Princess Mia Thermopolis.

-The story of Olivia's adventures is written diary-style with the author's illustrations mixed in.
-Of the novel, Cabot has stated that the character of Olivia differs from Mia in that she's "much less neurotic, much more stable" and that her upbringing made the character have a greater appreciation for discovering that she's a princess with previously unknown family members, as she "hasn’t been loved to the degree that Mia has.
+The story of Olivia's adventures is written diary-style, with the author's illustrations mixed in.
+Cabot has stated that the character of Olivia differs from Mia in that she's "much less neurotic, much more stable" and that her upbringing made the character have a greater appreciation for discovering that she's a princess with previously unknown family members, as she "hasn’t been loved to the degree that Mia has.
 I mean, Olivia actually likes her grandmother, really appreciates her, and she’s very excited to have this happen to her."